matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 * Providing feedback from reviews to stakeholders and authors so they can improve the product and their activities (see section 3.2.1)
 * Providing adequate time to participants to prepare for the review
 * Support from management for the review process
-* Making reviews part of the organization’s culture, to promote learning and process improvement
+* Making reviews part of the organisation’s culture, to promote learning and process improvement
 * Providing adequate training for all participants so they know how to fulfil their role
 * Facilitating meetings